Exporting as YAML

 Filenames

-You can also use a different file extension by providing --extension='yml'
+You can also use a different file extension by providing --extension='yml', for example.

 Multiple environments